karimarous/Getting_started_with_Terraform_and_AWS_FR/lab21/README.md

 3.7 Reload the page

 3.8 Open the workflow that has been started and take a look at Run tfsec step

+3.9 Delete the created repo if you want to do a cleanup